coin-or/SHOT/docs/DebuggingSHOT.md

   `InstanceTest` regression sweep across *all* registered combos, not just the instance you're fixing — its blast radius is the whole suite.
 A targeted change that "fixes" one instance can silently break others.
+- SHOT routes the same logical problem through materially different code paths depending on `Dual.MIP.Solver`'s capabilities (native quadratics support, single-tree callback support, etc. — see section 3).
+A bug confined to one path is completely invisible if you only ever test with the default solver.
+When a fix "doesn't seem to help," or a suspected bug "won't reproduce," try it under each of Cbc/HiGHS/Gurobi/Cplex (whichever are compiled in) before concluding either way.
+- If the problem has a quadratic part and the bug is suspected to be related to it, also try toggling `Model.Reformulation.Quadratics.Strategy` between letting Gurobi/Cplex handle the quadratic terms natively and forcing them through the generic nonlinear/hyperplane-cut path — a bug specific to native quadratic handling will only show up in one of the two configurations, and testing only the default for a given solver can miss it entirely.

 ### Fast, targeted crash diagnosis